Climate change Frequently Asked Questions (FAQs)

-Zoos Victoria, which operates Melbourne Zoo, Werribee Open Range Zoo and Healesville Sanctuary, as well as a corporate office, is a not-for-profit conservation organization, committed to ensuring that no Victorian terrestrial vertebrate species will go extinct on our watch.
+Zoos Victoria, which operates Healesville Sanctuary, Kyabram Fauna Park, Melbourne Zoo and Werribee Open Range Zoo, as well as a corporate office, is a not-for-profit conservation organization, committed to ensuring that no Victorian terrestrial vertebrate species will go extinct on our watch.

 As climate change is a leading threat to all life forms, including our local wildlife, we are duty-bound and passionate about ensuring we mitigate the risk of climate change however possible, to preserve the precious local species and broader life on our planet.

 - We were the world's first certified carbon neutral zoo.
-Carbon neutral certification was obtained for Zoos Victoria’s properties, Melbourne Zoo, Werribee Open Range Zoo and Healesville Sanctuary via third party certification under the Australian Government’s National Carbon Offset Standard (NCOS) for carbon neutrality in March 2013, covering our operations since 2011.
+Carbon neutral certification was obtained for Zoos Victoria zoos, Melbourne Zoo, Werribee Open Range Zoo and Healesville Sanctuary via third party certification under the Australian Government’s National Carbon Offset Standard (NCOS) for carbon neutrality in March 2013, covering our operations since 2011.

 - We have 600kW of solar PV on site at Zoos Victoria

 - Healesville Sanctuary is powered by 100% renewable energy from a wind farm

 - We diverted 88% of our waste from landfill in 2020